suinleelab/AIControl.jl/README.md

 AIControl expects a sorted `.bam` file as an input and outputs a `.narrowpeak` file.
 Typically, for a brand new ChIP-seq experiment, you start with a `.fastq` file, and you will need some external softwares to convert the `.fastq` file to a sorted `.bam` file.
 Thus, the whole AIControl pipeline needs the following sets of programs and packages installed on your local machine.
 We will explain how to install them in sections below.
 - `Julia (Julia 1.0 and above)`
 - `bowtie2`: for aligning a `.fastq` file to the hg38 genome
-- `samtools`: for sorting an alinged bam file
+- `samtools`: for sorting an aligned bam file
 - `bedtools`: for converting a bam file back to a fastq file (OPTIONAL for Step 3.1)

 ### 1a.
 Installing Julia 1.0 for a Linux machine